Generative Prior-Guided Neural Interface Reconstruction for 3D Electrical Impedance Tomography: Generative Prior-Guided Neural Interface Reconstruction

 To solve the optimization problem \eqref{eq:latent_opt} efficiently, we derive analytical expressions for the gradient of the objective function with respect to the latent variables.
-This requires extending the classical shape calculus to the neural implicit setting.
-Let $V:\mathbb{R}\times\mathbb{R}^3\mapsto\mathbb{R}^3$ be a velocity field and let $x(t,X)$ be the solution to
+This requires extending classical shape calculus to optimization on a generative latent manifold.
+Let $V:\mathbb{R}\times\mathbb{R}^3\rightarrow \mathbb{R}^3$ be a velocity field and let $x(t,X)$ be the solution to

 The transformation $T_t(X)=x(t,X)$ maps $\Gamma$ to $\Gamma_t=T_t(\Gamma)$.
 The shape derivative in direction $V$ is defined as: